Bibiana Rossa: Career

 In 1989, she left the profession, and in 1992 she was elected in that year's parliamentary constituent elections.
 The newly re-elected Prime Minister Òscar Ribas Reig appointed her Minister of Health, and she was sworn in on 8 May 1992, being the only female minister in the constituent government and the second in the country's history.
 As minister, Rossa celebrated World AIDS Day for the first time on 1 December 1993.
 She also promoted the celebration of International Women's Day.
-She was dimissed on 22 December 1993.
+She was dismissed on 22 December 1993.

 Rossa was elected as the first mayor of Canillo in the 1995 local elections.
 She was sworn in on 1 January 1996.
 Alongside Lydia Magallon, Rossa was the first female mayor of Andorra.
 She was unable to complete her term as mayor because in 1999, due to tensions within her government team, she faced a vote of no confidence which she lost, although she remained leader of the opposition.

 She ran again as a candidate in the 1999 local elections, which she won by a large majority.
 Just over a year after taking office, in November 2001, Rossa resigned after failing to obtain sufficient support and resources to launch major projects.

 After retiring from politics, she opened a hotel, finished her law career and practised as a lawyer.
-She was a candidate for the Social Democratic Party in the 2009 parliamentary election and won a seat.
+She was a candidate for the Social Democratic Party in the 2009 parliamentary election, and won a seat.
 She was not re-elected in the 2011 snap election.